SnoozeScript/OtakuHaven/README.md

 Otaku-Haven 🎌

-Welcome to Otaku Haven, your one-stop platform for all things anime and manga!
+Welcome to Otaku Haven, your one-stop platform for all things anime,manga movies and tvshows!
 This project is designed to provide a seamless and engaging experience for anime enthusiasts, featuring community-driven content, personalized recommendations, and much more.

 🌐 Live Demo
 Check out the live version of Otaku Haven: [Otaku Haven](https://otaku-haven-alpha.vercel.app)

 🚀 Features

-- Anime & Manga Browsing: Discover new series and revisit old favorites.
+- Anime & Manga
+- Movies & TVShows with Trendings and platforms
 - Responsive Design: Accessible on all devices, from desktops to smartphones.

 🛠️ Tech Stack